 - Check that the gas meter is not moving when the burner is off.
-In case it is rotating, look for possible leaks. - Check that all parts in contact with combustive air (air box, protection mesh and Archimedean screw) are clean and free from any obstruction that might impede free afflux.
+In case it is rotating, look for possible leaks. - Check the cleaning condition of the vent.
+Clean the vent by using exclusively a dry brush.
+If needed, disassemble it from the motor's shaft and wash it by using non corrosive detergents.
+Prior to disassemble the vent, take the measurements in relation to the motor's shaft, so as to reassemble it in the same position. - Check that all parts in contact with combustive air (air box, protection mesh and Archimedean screw) are clean and free from any obstruction that might impede free afflux.
 Clean it with compressed air if available and/or a dry brush or cloths.
-Eventually wash it with non corrosive detergents. - Check of blast tube; it must be substituted in case of obvious cracks or anomalous holes.
-Slight deformations that do not affect combustion may be tolerated - Check and clean the cartdrige of the fuel filter, replace it if necessary; - carefully check the fuel flexible hoses for leaks; - check and clean the filter on the fuel pump: bilter must be thoroughly cleaned at least once in a season to ensure correct working of the fuel unit.
-To remove the filter, unscrew the four screws on the cover.
-When reassemble, make sure that the filter is mounted with the feet toward the pump body.
-If the gasket between cover and pump housing should be damaged, it must be replaced; - remove, check and clean the combustion head; - check the ignition electrodes and their ceramic insulators, clean, adjust and replace if necessary; - remove and clean the oil nozzles (IMPORTANT: do not clean the nozzles using metallic or sharp utensils, use only solvents or steam); at the end of maintenance operations, refit the burner, turn it on and check the combustion.
-If in doubt, replace the defective nozzle/s.
-In case of intensive use of the burner, the nozzles must be replaced at the end of the working season; - examine and clean the detection electrode/photoelement (according to the burner models), replace it if necessary, in case of doubt, check the detection circuit, after the burner start-up; - clean and grease levers and rotating parts. - At least every 2 months, or more often if needed, clean the room where the burner is installed. - Avoid leaving installations, papers, nylon bags, etc., inside the room.
+Eventually wash it with non corrosive detergents. - Check the blast tube; it must be substituted in case of obvious cracks or anomalous holes.
+Slight deformations that do not affect combustion may be tolerated - Check the condition of the burner-boiler gasket.
+Eventually substitute it. - Check the fan's motor: no specific maintenance is needed.
+In case of anomalous noises when running, check the condition of the bearings and eventually substitute them or completely substitute the motor. - Clean and examine the gas filter cartridge and replace it if necesssary; - Remove and clean the combustion head; - Examine and clean the ignition electrodes, adjust and replace them if necessary; - Examine and clean the detection electrode/photoelement (according to the burner models), replace it if necessary, in case of doubt, check the detection circuit, after the burner start-up; - Clean and grease leverages and rotating parts. - At least every 2 months, or more often if needed, clean the room where the burner is installed. - Avoid leaving installations, papers, nylon bags, etc., inside the room.
 They could be sucked by the burner and cause malfunctioning. - Check that the room's vents are free from obstructions.

-DANGER!
-Incorrect motor rotation can seriously damage property and injure people.
 ATTENTIONwhen servicing, if it was necessary to disassemble the gas train parts, remember to execute the gas proving test, once the gas train is reassembled, according to the procedure imposed by the law in force.